lk-geimfari/mimesis/README.rst

 Features
 --------

-- **Multilingual**: Supports multiple languages.
+- **Multilingual**: Supports 35 different locales.
 - **Extensibility**: Supports custom data providers.
-- **Easy**: Offers a simple design and clear documentation for easy data generation.
+- **Ease of use**: Features a simple design and clear documentation for straightforward data generation.
 - **Performance**: Widely recognized as the fastest data generator among Python solutions.
-- **Data variety**: Includes a variety of data providers designed for different use cases.
+- **Data variety**: Includes various data providers designed for different use cases.
 - **Schema-based generators**: Offers schema-based data generators to effortlessly produce data of any complexity.

 Documentation